CiscoDevNet/ncc/README.md

-# Various Scripts
+# Various Scripts & Jupyter Notebooks

 ## Dependencies

-The package dependencies for the scripts are listed in ```requirements.txt```, which may be used to install the dependencies thus:
+The package dependencies for the scripts and the jupyter notebooks are listed in ```requirements.txt```, which may be used to install the dependencies thus (note the upgrade to pip; must be running pip >= 8.1.2 to successfully install some dependenciues):

 ```
 EINARNN-M-80AT:ncc einarnn$ virtualenv v